maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, or what would normally be known as a "decimal number" or "floating point".
 Unless otherwise indicated, any value will default to this type.
 Thus, an `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
 The internal format used to store the value was chosen to balance the need to save memory while maximizing precision.
 Microcomputers generally used 32-bit or 40-bit numeric formats, as larger formats would use up too much of the extremely limited memory available in these machines.
 Mainframe and minicomputer dialects generally used that platform's "natural" format, which varied widely.

 Some dialects had a second number format, *integer*, or what would normally be called a "counting number" or "whole number".
-Later versions of Microsoft BASIC added support for integers, so this feature is widely available in home computer dialects, but because it was added late and was not backwardly compatible, it was rarely used.
+Later versions of Microsoft BASIC added support for integers, so this feature is widely available in home computer dialects.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
-So, `I` would store a value in the default floating point format, normally a 40-bit value, while `I%` would store the value as a 16-bit integer.
+So, `I` would store a value in the default format, normally a 40-bit floating point value, while `I%` would store the value as a 16-bit integer.
+Although integer support was common on later machines, it was not backwardly compatible with earlier dialects, so it was rarely used in programs.

 A few dialects also added a *double* format as well, once again led by Microsoft in their 12k Extended BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, in Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
 In most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
 Single was the default format for variables, so the bang is almost never found in real-world programs.